Application Security Posture Management (ASPM): A Comprehensive Guide for Proactive Security

 - Integrate ASPM with existing security tools like SAST, DAST, and SCA to consolidate findings.
 As Checkmarx highlights, ASPM aggregates data from various AppSec tools for a unified view.

 - Configure automated security checks and workflows within your CI/CD pipelines to catch vulnerabilities early.
+For example, you could set up a workflow that automatically scans new code commits for critical vulnerabilities using SAST and, if found, creates a high-priority ticket for the development team.

 The final step involves continuous improvement.